The Marine Vertebrate Collection

-The Marine Vertebrate Collection of Scripps Institution of Oceanography maintains approximately 2 million alcohol-preserved specimens in over 120,000 lots, representing more than 5,500 species of fishes.
+The Marine Vertebrate Collection of Scripps Institution of Oceanography (ASIH Collection Code: SIO) maintains approximately 2 million alcohol-preserved specimens in over 120,000 lots, representing more than 5,600 species of fishes.
 The majority of our collection is formalin-fixed and stored in 50% ISOPROPANOL.

 The Collection maintains worldwide holdings of deep-sea and pelagic fishes as well as extensive holdings of shore fishes from the entire eastern Pacific.
-The Collection includes primary types of over 200 species (type catalog), skeletal preparations (both dried and cleared-and-stained) for over 1,000 species (osteology catalog), otoliths from approximately 900 species (otolith collection), and tissues for DNA from over 1,200 species (Please email Collection Manager, Ben Frable, for tissue requests as we do NOT publish these holdings).
+The Collection includes primary types (holotypes) of over 200 species (type catalog), skeletal preparations (both dried and cleared-and-stained) for over 1,000 species (osteology catalog), otoliths from approximately 1,100 species (otolith collection), and tissues for DNA (in 95% ethanol) from over 1,200 species (Please email Collection Manager, Ben Frable, for tissue requests as we do NOT publish these holdings).

 The Marine Vertebrate Collection supports scientific research by providing specimens for studies on the taxonomy, evolution, and ecology of fishes.
 Specimens are available for examination at Scripps and for loan to researchers at recognized institutions (loan policy).